 Build a sense of community.
 The dissemination activities should foster a sense of community among new and existing users and also between the activity partners.

 Reinforce realistic expectations of grid technology.
 NA2.2 should communicate both the benefits of grid and DCI technology and also its current limitations.

+Establish communications channels with NGIs.
+Pass information to all NGIs and EIROs, including those who are not partners in EGI-InSPIRE and ensure that the NGI’s own communication channels are exploited.

 In addition to these qualitative success factors, quantitative progress towards achieving the dissemination team’s aims to reach out to its audiences will be measured through the quality metrics, listed above.